root-foundation/root/README.md

 ## AGI will expand humanity's horizon

 A post AGI world will be dynamic and extreme.
-The reign of winners will be increasingly short-lived.
-We will see rapid advancement across the board.
-AGI will push humanity to dream bigger and work on more and more complex problems.
-Problems we consider too complex to solve now will seem like simple tasks to our descendants.
-Thus, advancing and leveraging AGI will enable us to achieve a degree prosperity and abundance that we can't fathom.
+Winners will rise and fall more quickly than ever.
+We’ll see rapid breakthroughs across every field.
+AGI will push us to dream bigger and tackle problems we once thought were impossible.
+What feels complex today will feel trivial to our descendants.

-Artificial intelligence will never render humans unnecessary because we will always *see* more than we can *do*.
-When we cure cancer we will want to cure death itself.
-When we reach Mars, we will want to get to Pluto.
-Our imaginations are our only limitations.
-We believe in humanity's ability to imagine far more than anything artificial intelligence will be able to do.
+Artificial intelligence will never make humans obsolete because we will always _see_ more than we can _do_.
+Solving cancer will lead us to confront death itself.
+Reaching Mars will push us to aim for Pluto.

+Our imagination, *not* ability, defines our frontier.
+And we believe in humanity's ability to imagine far more than anything artificial intelligence will be able to *do*.

-But, we are not organized in a way that enables us to *collectively* take advantage of artificial intelligence.
-In fact, AGI makes our current systems oppressive — concentrating opportunity in the hands of those who are wealthy, devastating those without means, and tearing society apart.
+But, we aren't *organized* in a way that enables us to *collectively* take advantage of artificial intelligence.
+In fact, on our _current_ systems, AGI will concentrate opportunity and divide society.

-To understand why, let's study how our current economic system becomes oppressive in a post AGI world.
+To understand why, let's first study how our current economic system becomes oppressive in a post AGI world.

 # B. Unlocking our collective potential